Central MediaScene 2006

 Return To Top

-acquiring a cult reputation in its field.
-But Freak Out, a 2004 £30K student production
+a cult reputation in its field.
+But Freak Out, a 2004 £30K student production became

-became something of a cult item despite its rather limited theatrical release.
-It has been in
+something of a cult item despite its rather limited theatrical release.
+It has been in the local

-the local press lately, as it is being revamped technically and issued on DVD, by Anchor Bay
+press lately, as it is being revamped technically and issued on DVD, by Anchor Bay Entertainment.

-Entertainment.
-From a team of local filmmakers calling themselves Beyond Therapy, it is of the
+From a team of local filmmakers calling themselves Beyond Therapy, it is of the ultra-low-budget-campy-schlock-horror

-making.
-It was thus shot on 16mm film (rather than digital video à la Blair Witch
+in the making.
+It was thus shot on 16mm film (rather than digital video à la Blair

-Project), using a 2nd-hand BBC news camera the filmmakers bought via a free-ad in The
+Witch Project), using a 2nd-hand BBC news camera the filmmakers bought via a free-ad in

-Advertiser.
-It was filmed in and around Bournemouth, Poole (Sandbanks ferry), Swanage (seafront),
+The Advertiser.
+It was filmed in and around Bournemouth, Poole (Sandbanks ferry), Swanage

-and in the New Forest ('a lot of the spooky wood stuff').
-For the police station sequence they
+(seafront), and in the New Forest ('a lot of the spooky wood stuff').
+For the police station

-used Boscombe’s Shelley Manor, which then stood derelict, used as a squat by homeless men.
+sequence they used Boscombe’s Shelley Manor, which then stood derelict, used as a squat by homeless

 They were able to use Shelley Manor because it was then leased to the Art College (now the Arts